-PPO: Nothing (No deductible).

-Non-PPO: Nothing (No deductible) up to our allowance, then all charges.

-Extended care benefits/Skilled nursing care facility benefits

-Skilled nursing facility (SNF): If the stay is precertified, we pay 100% of the reasonable and customary charges for a maximum of 60 days in a calendar year.

-PPO: Nothing for the first 60 days then all charges

-Non-PPO: Nothing for the first 60 days then all charges

-If the stay is not precertified, we pay 80% of the reasonable and customary charges for a maximum of 30 days in a calendar year, when the services are medically necessary.

-PPO: 20% for the first 30 days then all charges

-Non-PPO: 20% for the first 30 days, then all charges.

-Not covered:

-Custodial care

-All charges.

-Hospice care

-Hospice is a coordinated program of maintenance and supportive care for the terminally ill prescribed by a physician and provided by a medically supervised team under the direction of a Planapproved independent hospice administration.

-- We pay up to \$7,500 per lifetime for inpatient and outpatient services, if the care is precertified. - We pay up to \$5,500 per lifetime for inpatient and outpatient services, if the care is not precertified.
+Extended care benefits/Skilled nursing care facility benefits You pay Skilled nursing facility (SNF): If the stay is precertified, we pay 100% of the reasonable and customary charges for the initial 60 days confinement in a calendar year, when the services are medically necessary.
+PPO: Nothing Non-PPO: Nothing If the stay is not precertified, we pay 80% of the reasonable and customary charges for the initial 30 days confinement in a calendar year, when the services are medically necessary.
+PPO: 20% for the first 30 days then all charges Non-PPO: 20% for the first 30 days, then all charges.
+Not covered: • Custodial care All charges.
+Hospice care Hospice is a coordinated program of maintenance and supportive care for the terminally ill prescribed by a physician and provided by a medically supervised team under the direction of a Plan-approved independent hospice administration.
+We pay up to \$7,500 per lifetime for inpatient and outpatient services, if the care is precertified.
+We pay up to \$5,500 per lifetime for inpatient and outpatient services, if the care is not precertified.
 Nothing up to \$7,500, if care is precertified.
 Then all charges over \$7,500.
 Nothing up to \$5,500, if care is not precertified.
 Then all charges over \$5,500.

-Not covered:

-- Independent nursing - Homemaker services

-All charges.

-Ambulance

-• Local professional ambulance service when medically appropriate

-PPO: 15% of Plan allowance (Calendar year deductible applies)

-Non-PPO: 25% of Plan allowance and any difference between our allowance and the billed amount (Calendar year deductible applies)
+Not covered: All charges.
+Independent nursing Homemaker services Ambulance • Professional ambulance service to the nearest hospital equipped to handle the patient's condition PPO: 15% of the Plan allowance (Calendar year deductible applies) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount (Calendar year deductible applies) Not covered: All charges. • Ambulance transportation from the hospital to home

-Not covered:

-Ambulance transportation from the hospital to home

-All charges.